mlforcada/kaznu-gisting/dev/pre/README.md

 ## wrapper.py

-[I have to modify this code so that it actually works for the Kazakh project etc.]
+[I have to modify this code so that it actually works for the Kazakh project etc. --- working on it now]

 ## merger.py